 Preparing the Potatoes for Planting for a Bigger Harvest

-If you just pop your seed potatoes into the ground they will grow but you will be wasting a lot of potential potato plants.
-To really maximize your seed potatoes you’ll want to cut them up.
+Whether you're using the traditional method or towers, if you use whole seed potatoes, they will grow, but you will be wasting a lot of potential potato plants.
+To maximize your seed potatoes, you’ll want to cut them up.

-A day or two before you are going to plant, cut your seed potatoes into 2 inch chunks with at least 2 eyes on each chunk.
-It takes a little bit of time and practice to get a feel for where to cut each potato, if you’re unsure, leave them on the bigger side because fewer potato plants are better than no potato plants!
+A day or two before you plant, cut your seed potatoes into 2 inch chunks with at least 2 eyes on each chunk.
+It takes a little bit of time and practice to get a feel for where to cut each potato.
+If you’re unsure, leave them on the bigger side because fewer potato plants are better than no potato plants!
 Lay them out on a baking sheet, tray, tarp, etc. and place in a breezy and dry location to sure for 12-48 hours.
 This will help the cut sides scab over so they are less likely to rot in the ground before sending up sprouts.
 You will need 12-24 seed potato pieces per tower.

 Preparing the Potato Towers

 Start unrolling your field fencing to form an upright cylinder.
 Its best to keep the cylinder around 2-3 feet in diameter because anything smaller may fall over easily and anything bigger won’t fall over easily enough! (we’ll get to that a little later).
 Cut the wire with wire cutters and fold the wire back on itself to catch the other side.